 About APA Style

-American Psychological Association (APA) style is used for citing references you use for your papers in science and social science courses, such as:
+American Psychological Association (APA) style is used for citing references in pyschology and related fields, such as:

 - Social Work

 APA style provides rules for formatting: